-Always wash hands with liquid soap and warm running water if:
+Wash hands with non-antimicrobial liquid soap and warm running water if:

-- Hands are visibly soiled of dirty - Caring for residents with vomiting or diarrhoeal illnesses - Caring for a resident with confirmed or suspected viral gastroenteritis, e.g. Norovirus, or Clostridioides difficile (C. difficile)
+- · Hands are visibly soiled or dirty - Caring for residents with vomiting or diarrhoeal illnesses - Caring for a resident with a confirmed or suspected gastrointestinal infection, e.g. Norovirus or a spore-forming organism, such as Clostridioides difficile (C. difficile)

-In all other circumstances, an alcohol handrub can be used for routine hand hygiene on visibly clean hands during care.
-Alcohol handrubs are not effective against viral gastroenteritis or spore forming organisms, such as C. difficile.
+In all other circumstances, use an alcohol handrub for routine hand hygiene during care.